Knowing when, or if, to share information about your disability with potential or current employers is a tricky topic.

 If you decide to share information at this point:

-Plan ahead what to say
+• Plan ahead what to say

-Promote your disability as a positive quality
+• Promote your disability as a positive quality

-Be as specific and constructive as possible about suggested adjustments for the interview
+• Be as specific and constructive as possible about suggested adjustments for the interview

-Offer to help coordinate these adjustments
+• Offer to help coordinate these adjustments

-Identify the general types of workplace adjustments you would seek if you got the job
+• Identify the general types of workplace adjustments you would seek if you got the job

 Ms Heiner says employers in Australia have an obligation to provide adjustments if someone with disability requests them.

-“Or, for example if you have low vision or severe anxiety and are asked to complete a timed psychometric test, it would be valuable to say you need an adjustment at this stage of the recruitment process.”
+“Or, for example, if you have low vision or severe anxiety and are asked to complete a timed psychometric test, it would be valuable to say you need an adjustment at this stage of the recruitment process.”

-Asking for more information about who’s going to be in the room during the interview and what sort of questions you should prepare for can help alleviate a lot of stress and help you feel more prepared.
+Asking for more information about who’s going to be in the room during the interview and what sort of questions you should prepare can help alleviate a lot of stress and help you feel more prepared.

 During an interview

-Highlight the knowledge, strengths, skills, and personal attributes you have gained from living with disability
+• Highlight the knowledge, strengths, skills, and personal attributes you have gained from living with disability

-Identify any workplace adjustments you would request if you got the job
+• Identify any workplace adjustments you would request if you got the job

-Get an idea of the employer’s attitude towards your disability
+• Get an idea of the employer’s attitude towards your disability

-“During the interview you may want to ask questions to gauge whether it’s the right organisation for you, such as asking about the company’s adjustment policy or if they have a disability employee reference group,” says Ms Heiner.
+“During the interview, you may want to ask questions to gauge whether it’s the right organisation for you, such as asking about the company’s adjustment policy or if they have a disability employee reference group,” says Ms Heiner.

 If you are feeling anxious or worried about sharing information about your disability or adjustments you need, Ms Heiner recommends sticking with practical and work-related information.

-For example, “I need to work part time in order to be as productive as possible”, or “I need to wear headphones in the office so I can work at my highest capacity”.
+For example, “I need to work part-time in order to be as productive as possible”, or “I need to wear headphones in the office so I can work at my highest capacity”.

 In the job

-If you are successful in being offered the role, but believe a workplace adjustment would benefit you in the job, you could make these requests after the job offer or during your early onboarding processes within the organisation.
+If you are successful in being offered the role but believe a workplace adjustment would benefit you in the job, you could make these requests after the job offer or during your early onboarding processes within the organisation.

 You could decide to share disability-related information at this stage because:

-You’d like to seek workplace adjustments such as flexible working arrangements
+• You would like to seek workplace adjustments such as flexible working arrangements

-You may discover that you need adjustments that you were not aware of before starting the job
+• You may discover that you need adjustments that you were not aware of before starting the job

-You may be struggling to perform the job and need some assistance
+• You may be struggling to perform the job and need some assistance

 Do what’s best for you